sebosp/s2protocol-rs/README.md

 - Attack events
 - etc.

-The iterators returns a tuple `(SC2EventType, UnitChangeHint)` The first item contains the event itself as it was deserialized from the SC2Replay.
+The iterators returns a struct of type `SC2EventIteratorItem`.
+The `event` field contains the event itself as it was deserialized from the SC2Replay.
-The second item hints the consumers of the iterator about the changes performed to the state machine due to this event.
+The `change_hint` field hints the consumers of the iterator about the changes performed to the state machine due to this event.
 For example, units may have been deleted, added, changed position, etc.

 ```rust